-Use this table to help you work out your average weekly costs.
+Use this table to help you work out your average weekly childcare costs.

 You pay weekly Take the total amount you pay each week - this is your average weekly childcare costs.
-You pay every four weeks Take the total amount you pay every four weeks.
-Divide that amount by four - this is your average weekly childcare costs.
+You pay every 4 weeks Take the total amount you pay every 4 weeks.
+Divide that amount by 4 - this is your average weekly childcare costs.
 You pay monthly Take the total amount you pay each month.
 Multiply that amount by 12.
 Divide the total by 52 - this is your average weekly childcare costs.
 You pay yearly Take the total amount you pay every year.
 Divide that amount by 52 - this is your average weekly childcare costs.
-You pay fortnightly (every two weeks) Take the total amount you pay each fortnight.
-Divide that amount by two - this is your average weekly childcare costs.
-You pay each term Please phone our helpline for help in working out your costs.
+You pay fortnightly (every 2 weeks) Take the total amount you pay each fortnight.
+Divide that amount by 2 - this is your average weekly childcare costs.
+You pay each term Please phone the Tax Credit Helpline on 0345 300 3900 for help in working out your average weekly childcare costs.